Binaryify/OneDark-Pro/docs/README.md

 variable.parameter
 ```

-Can be seen from the above code, actually this tmTheme format file seems to also pretty simple, beginners, however, the hard part is don't know how to write the scope, will it step by step instructions below.
+Can be seen from the above code, actually this OneDark_Pro.json format file seems to also pretty simple, beginners, however, the hard part is don't know how to write the scope, will it step by step instructions below.

 ### Get code scope